olamide-analyst/SQL-projects-/README.md

 # Urban Air Pollution in Lagos – SQL Project
-This project explores simulated air quality data from different urban locations in Lagos, Nigeria.
-It covers the full data workflow — from cleaning in SQLite to analysis in Jupyter Notebook using ipython-sql.
-The goal is to demonstrate SQL skills while growing a portfolio focused on environmental data and the small, important stories it can help  uncover.
+This project looks at simulated air quality data from a few urban areas in Lagos, Nigeria.
+I used SQLite to clean the data and ran my analysis in Jupyter Notebook using ipython-sql.
+It’s part of my process of learning SQL while building a portfolio around environmental data — and exploring the quiet, important stories it can help reveal.

 ## Project Overview
 **Goal**: Clean and analyze air quality data to explore pollution trends in Lagos.